Because good conversation starters are like the secret sauce of getting to a second date.

 The whole point of a first date is getting to know someone better, and if you ask them, “If you hosted a podcast, what would it be about?” you’ll get a lot more insight into who they are, Bennett says.
 “I like this one because not only could some people say, ‘Well, I actually *have* a podcast’, which would score a lot of first-date ‘points,’ but it also can help you quickly discover what a person’s passions are without asking that question outright.”

 Ask Them To Play “Two Truths And A Lie”

-Two Truths and a Lie, don’t worry — it’s easy; plus, you and your date will get to know a lot about each other.
+If you’ve never played Two Truths and a Lie, don’t worry — it’s easy; plus, you and your date will get to know a lot about each other.
 “Basically, you and your date have to say three things, but one of them has to be a lie,” Kirkwood says.
 “Leave it up to your date to figure out which one is the lie.
 Not only will this add some spice to your conversation, but it also allows you to get to know one another in a fun way.”
 He says that by doing something creative and fun, it’ll help loosen any tension while also bringing you two closer.
-13 Ask Them To Do Something Interactive

-Kevin Darné, suggests going out for an activity like taking a cooking class, bowling, or going on a haunted house tour.
+There’s nothing wrong with getting dinner or drinks for a first date, especially if you barely know the person you’re with.
+However, dating expert and author, Kevin Darné, suggests going out for an activity like taking a cooking class, bowling, or going on a haunted house tour.
 “Almost everyone goes out to eat, have drinks, and sit across from one another for hours, but it's not too difficult to create a memorable first date these days,” Darné says.
 “The activity itself provides conversational engagement, especially if you are able to challenge each other in a fun way.”
 Bonus tip: If you’re the one choosing the place and activity, always choose something that makes you feel most comfortable, he says.
 That way, you can look good and may even teach your date a new thing or two.
-14 Ask About The Craziest Thing They’ve Ever done

-Susan Trombetti, matchmaker and dating expert, tells Bustle, “Too often dates turn into jobs interviews, and job interviews you can make you nervous.
+When in doubt, ask questions that can help bring out the fun side of your date.
+As Susan Trombetti, matchmaker and dating expert, tells Bustle, “Too often dates turn into jobs interviews, and job interviews you can make you nervous.
 Don’t get too serious.
 Just have light, fun conversations.”
 Asking a question like, “What’s the craziest thing you’ve ever done?” is a great one to get people talking.

-Kate Maclean, resident dating expert for Plenty of Fish, tells Bustle, it’s one of the greatest debates of our time.
+When you’re trying to connect with someone, opening with a pop culture question can be a good starter, especially if you know what they’re into from their dating profile.
+For example, “Were Ross and Rachel really on a break?”
+As Kate Maclean, resident dating expert for Plenty of Fish, tells Bustle, it’s one of the greatest debates of our time.
 “The answer to this question will tell a lot about a person,” Maclean says.
 “FYI: According to 60 percent of singles, the answer is yes they were and no, Ross did not cheat!”

-icebreakers to use on a first date with someone you’ve never met before.
+As you can see, you have several options when it comes to icebreakers to use on a first date with someone you’ve never met before.
 “Icebreakers are great to have in your back pocket to keep first-date conversation flowing, but they’re also a wonderful way to get to know the person better,” Hall says.
 “Just remember to match your questions with your own interests, and you’ll have nothing to worry about.”

 Plus, the above will probably inspire you to think of even more first-date icebreakers, and the more, the merrier.